mrakgr/The-Spiral-Language/readme.md

     ()
     x, List x

+/// Creates an empty list with the given type.
+/// t -> List t
 inl empty x = box (List x) ()

+/// Creates a single element list with the given type.
+/// x -> List x
-inl singleton x = box (List x) (x, empty x) inl cons a b =
+inl singleton x = box (List x) (x, empty x)

+/// Immutably appends an element to the head of the list.
+/// x -> List x -> List x
+inl cons a b =
     inl t = List a
     box t (a, box t b)